On behalf of The Law Office of Gustavo E. Frances, P.A.

 However, any case like this requires concrete evidence from the prosecutors in order to prosecute an alleged suspect.
-An experienced defense attorney could provide evidence that creates reasonable doubt that a suspect was involved in a reported altercation.
+An experienced defense attorney could provide evidence that creates a reasonable doubt that a suspect was involved in a reported altercation.
 However, even if there is evidence that suggests a suspect was indeed involved, it may still be possible to defend, such as by seeking a reduction in the severity of the felony charges or less time in jail.
-Each domestic violence case is different, which is why one may wish to familiarize him or herself with Florida criminal law, the potential defenses and criminal proceedings procedure to help prepare oneself for any upcoming court appearances.
+Each domestic violence case is different, which is why one may wish to familiarize himself or herself with Florida criminal law, the potential defenses, and criminal proceedings procedure to help prepare oneself for any upcoming court appearances.

 jacksonville.com, “Stabbing incident ends with arrest of victim’s brother in Putnam County“, Dan Scanlen, Aug.
 3, 2015